johnfurlong98/dublin-yoga-masters/README.md

 ![Header and Nav Bar](assets/images/readme-images/header.png)

 - **Homepage**
   - The homepage serves as the gateway to Dublin Yoga Masters.
 It features an elegant hero image, inviting users to explore the world of yoga.
-The cover text introduces the different class levels – Beginner, Intermediate, and Advanced – catering to practitioners at every stage.
+The cover text introduces the name of the club and the location.

 ![Homepage](assets/images/readme-images/homepage.png)
 ![Homepage](assets/images/readme-images/homepage-reason-section.png)